4 February 2021

 - marketing hops in the EU (including the UK)

 - exporting hops

-Certification centres will still issue hops certificates for hops produced in the UK if there’s a no-deal Brexit.
+Certification centres will still issue hops certificates for hops produced in the UK from 1 January 2021.

-UK hops certification centres must remove all EU branding (including references to the EU and the EU emblem) from certificates from exit day.
+UK hops certification centres must remove all EU branding (including references to the EU and the EU emblem) from certificates from 1 January 2021.
 The form of the certificate and the process for getting a certificate will not change.